Trade war fears a clear concern of European bank officials

 The assessment was contained in the written account of the bank's June 14 policy meeting in Riga, Latvia, which was published Thursday.
 At that meeting, policymakers decided the 19-country eurozone economy was strong enough to phase out their 2.4 trillion-euro ($2.8 trillion) bond-purchase stimulus at year-end.

-One clear concern voiced by officials related to the impact of a global trade, following a series of tariffs imposed by U.S. President Donald Trump, mainly on Chinese goods, notably steel and aluminum.
-European steel and aluminum have also been targeted and there are fears that cars will be too.
+One clear concern voiced by officials related to the impact of a global trade, following the announcement by U.S. President Donald Trump of tariffs on steel and aluminum imports, including from the European Union.
+Trump subsequently imposed tariffs on a range of Chinese goods.
 The U.S. tariffs, so far, have already prompted the European Union to respond by slapping an equivalent amount of tariffs on U.S. products including bourbon whiskey, Levi's jeans and Harley-Davidson motorbikes.
-Further tit-for-tat measures, then, could be on the horizon, which is likely to harm both economies.
+Further tit-for-tat measures, could be on the horizon — and could harm producers on both sides.

-ECB officials said the direct impact of new tariffs was "ambiguous and uncertain" and warned that "such tensions could lead to a more general decline in confidence throughout the economy."
+ECB officials said the direct impact of new tariffs was "ambiguous and uncertain" but warned that "such tensions could lead to a more general decline in confidence throughout the economy."

 Earlier, the European Union's executive arm downgraded its economic growth forecasts amid fears of a global trade war.